 We meet for rehearsals on Thursday evenings in the Wellingborough School Pre-Preparatory Hall.

 When do we start?

 For 2019, it will be Thursday, September 4th (the first evening is at 7.00).

-If you are thinking of joining a choir, why not come along on the 4th of September and see what its like or, if you would like to join us anyway, here is a link to the membership application form as a Word document 2019-2020 Membership form, or if you would rather use a PDF here’s the link 2019-2020 Membership form.
+If you are thinking of joining a choir, why not come along and see what its like or, if you would like to join us anyway, here is a link to the membership application form as a Word document 2019-2020 Membership form, or if you would rather use a PDF here’s the link 2019-2020 Membership form.

 What does it cost?

 At present, our membership fee is around £80 for the year, which works out at less than £4 for an evening of singing and friendship.